Anastasia Pavlyuchenkova: 2006–2008: Junior success, debut in top 50

-2009: Indian Wells SF and top 30 debut
+2009: Indian Wells semifinals and top 30 debut

-Pavlyuchenkova began 2009 season at the Auckland Open where she lost to Aravane Rezaï in second round.
+Pavlyuchenkova began 2009 season at the Auckland Open where she lost to Aravane Rezaï in the second round.
 At the Australian Open, she lost to Italian Tathiana Garbin in the first round in three sets.
 The following month at the Indian Wells Open, she enjoyed a breakthrough where she made her first Premier Mandatory semifinal.
 Along the way, she had defeated the likes of Marta Domachowska, world No. 2 Jelena Janković, Karin Knapp, Nuria Llagostera Vives, and world No. 10 Agnieszka Radwańska.
 However, she was defeated by the fifth seed and defending champion Ana Ivanovic.
 Pavlyuchenkova made her top 30 debut following the end of the tournament.
 In Miami, she defeated Rezaï in the first round but then fell to eventual champion Victoria Azarenka in straight sets.

 The following week, Pavlyuchenkova made her Fed Cup debut, where Russia faced Italy in the semifinals, dropping her sole match to Francesca Schiavone.
 The Italian team eventually advanced to the final.
 Pavlyuchenkova ended 2009 as world No. 41, her second top-50 finish in a row.
 At the French Open where she was seeded at a Grand Slam tournament for the first time, 27th-seeded Pavlyuchenkova advanced to the third round of a Grand Slam for the first time as well after defeating both Raluca Olaru and Julie Coin in straight sets before losing to world No. 1, Dinara Safina.
 She then reached the second round at Wimbledon where she fell to Roberta Vinci.
 However, she lost in the first round of the US Open to eventual quarterfinalist Melanie Oudin.